 Site visitors play a vital role in helping the board determine whether applicants for accreditation meet the ABAI Accreditation Board standards.
-Site visitors' responsibilities include reviewing self-study documentation, collecting data relevant to the standards during an on-site visit, and collaborating to submit timely site visit reports.
+Site visitors' responsibilities include reviewing self-study documentation, collecting data relevant to the standards during an on-site or virtual visit, and collaborating to submit timely site visit reports.
 Site visitors serve an advisory role to the board; the board makes determinations and recommendations to the program.

 Site Visitor Qualifications

 A site visitor must have one or more of the following qualifications:

 - Faculty member in a ABAI Accreditation Board accredited program.

 - ABAI Fellow, including emeritus professors, with a university or college affiliation.

 - Current or past Full member of the ABAI Executive Council with a university or college affiliation.

 When bilingual site visitors are needed for non-English-language programs, site visitors must be senior behavior analysts at universities and Full members of ABAI.
 A professional translator may be provided at the expense of the applying program.